Pricing Your Services: A Guide for Virtual Assistants

 Popular service package types include:

-Pricing your services as a virtual assistant doesn’t have to be confusing.
-By understanding your expenses, researching industry rates, and focusing on the value you provide, you can set rates that are fair to both you and your clients.
-Packaging your services creates clarity and confidence, making it easier for clients to say "yes" and for you to build a thriving VA business.
+By understanding your expenses, researching industry standards, and focusing on the value you provide, you can set VA rates that feel fair — to both you and your clients.
+Packaging your services adds clarity, builds confidence, and supports a more sustainable business.